Jewish humor: Chełm

-Jewish folklore makes fun of the Jewish residents of Chełm (Yiddish: כעלעם, Hebrew: חלם; often transcribed as Helm) in eastern Poland for their foolishness.
+Jewish folklore makes fun of the Jewish residents of Chełm (כעלעם, חלם; often transcribed as Helm) in eastern Poland for their foolishness.
 These stories often center on the "wise" men and their silly decisions, similarly to the English Wise Men of Gotham or the German Schildbürger.
-The jokes were almost always about silly solutions to problems.
+The jokes are almost always about silly solutions to problems.
 Some of these solutions display "foolish wisdom" (reaching the correct answer by the wrong train of reasoning), while others are simply wrong.

 Many of these stories have become well-known thanks to storytellers and writers such as Isaac Bashevis Singer, a Nobel Prize-winning Jewish writer in the Yiddish language, who wrote The Fools of Chełm and Their History (published in English translation in 1973), and the great Soviet Yiddish poet Ovsey Driz who wrote stories in verse.
 The latter achieved great popularity in the Soviet Union in Russian and Ukrainian translations, and were made into several animated films.

-Other notable adaptations of folklore Chełm stories into the mainstream culture are the comedy Chelmer Chachomim ("The Wise Men of Chelm") by Aaron Zeitlin, The Heroes of Chelm (1942) by Shlomo Simon, published in English translation as The Wise Men of Helm (Solomon Simon, 1945) and More Wise Men of Helm (Solomon Simon, 1965), and the book Chelmer Chachomim by Y. Y. Trunk.
+Other notable adaptations of folklore Chełm stories into the mainstream culture are the comedy Chelmer Chachomim ("The Wise Men of Chełm") by Aaron Zeitlin, The Heroes of Chelm (1942) by Shlomo Simon, published in English translation as The Wise Men of Helm (Solomon Simon, 1945) and More Wise Men of Helm (Solomon Simon, 1965), and the book Chelmer Chachomim by Y. Y. Trunk.
 The animated short film comedy Village of Idiots also recounts Chełm tales.

-Allen Mandelbaum's "Chelmaxioms : The Maxims, Axioms, Maxioms of Chelm" (David R. Godine, 1978) treats the wise men less as fools than as an "echt Chelm" of true scholars who in their narrow specialized knowledge are nonetheless knowledgeable but lacking sense.
+Allen Mandelbaum's Chelmaxioms : The Maxims, Axioms, Maxioms of Chelm (David R. Godine, 1978) treats the wise men less as fools than as an "echt Chelm" of true scholars who in their narrow specialized knowledge are nonetheless knowledgeable but lacking sense.

-The poetry of [Chelmaxioms] is supposedly the discovered lost manuscripts of the wise men of Chelm.
+The poetry of Chelmaxioms is supposedly the discovered lost manuscripts of the wise men of Chełm.

 Here are a few examples of a Chełm tale: